ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 kind: HelmRelease
 metadata:
   name: csi-driver-nfs
-  namespace: kube-system # To be installed in the kube-system namespace
+  namespace: kube-system # To be installed in the kube-system namespace as required by the csi-driver-nfs
 spec:
   interval: 60m
   releaseName: csi-driver-nfs # Helm Chart release name
   chart:
     spec:
       chart: csi-driver-nfs # Name of the Helm Chart
-      version: v4.8.0 # Version of the csi-driver-nfs
+      version: v4.8.0 # Version of the csi-driver-nfs | If a new version comes out simply update here
       sourceRef:
         kind: HelmRepository
         name: csi-driver-nfs